Drag viscosity of metals and its connection to Coulomb drag: Derivation of Drag Viscosity and Drag Resistivity

 Hereafter, for simplicity, we consider only the case of two identical layers and use $\Pi^{(R)}(\qb,\ww)$ to indicate the single layer retarded polarization operator, which is previously denoted as $\Pi^{(R)}_{\LL \LL/\RR \RR}(\qb,\ww)$. \end{widetext}

 Eq.~\ref{eq:drag-R-1} was derived earlier by Chen et al.~\cite{Langevin} through the Boltzmann-Langevin approach, whereas Eq.~\ref{eq:drag-eta} is obtained for the first time for the drag contribution to viscosity.
 We want to emphasize the close resemblance between these two expressions.
 Nowhere in the derivation here have we used the specific forms of interaction potential $V(q)$ and that of the dispersion $\xi_{\kb}$.
-The general formulae for drag viscosity and drag resistivity (Eqs.~\ref{eq:drag-eta} and~\ref{eq:drag-R-1}), are therefore applicable to other interacting fermionic systems described by Eq.~\ref{eq:ZK}.
+The general formulas for drag viscosity and drag resistivity (Eqs.~\ref{eq:drag-eta} and~\ref{eq:drag-R-1}), are therefore applicable to other interacting fermionic systems described by Eq.~\ref{eq:ZK}.
+Long-range interactions with any form of bare potential $V(q)$ will induce frictional drag forces acting on the charge carries, which result in drag viscosity and Coulomb drag.
+We note that the bare potential $V(q)$ enters the formula for Coulomb drag while the derivative $V’(q)$ enters that for drag viscosity, which is strong only with large $V’(q)$.
 Furthermore, RPA approximation employed here is only valid in the high density limit ($\rs \ll 1$).
-To go beyond PRA, one way to estimate the result is by replacing the noninteracting polarization operator $\Pi^{(R)}$ with the interacting one~\cite{Maslov}, as in Ref.~\cite{Langevin} for Coulomb drag.
+To go beyond RPA, one way to estimate the result is by replacing the noninteracting polarization operator $\Pi^{(R)}$ with the interacting one~\cite{Maslov}, as in Ref.~\cite{Langevin} for Coulomb drag.
 We note that the expression for the retarded correlation function $\GG_{\tF}^{(R)}$ can also be used to deduce the dynamical drag viscosity~\cite{Conti} using $\eta_{\msf{D}}(\ww)=-\im \GG_{T}^{(R)}(\vex{0},\ww)/\ww$.